data2/YKKF-MultiTarget-Detection-Tracking/README.md

 5. **Dynamic Tracking Method Adjustment:**
    - Dynamically adjust the usage of the Kalman filter and self-attention based on the target’s movement pattern.
 Reduce the computational overhead when targets are stationary or moving in a simple pattern, thereby improving efficiency.

-### **Conclusion**

-Overall, the current model performs well in object detection and tracking, capable of handling multiple targets and utilizing self-attention to enhance dynamic understanding of targets.
-However, it faces challenges in real-time performance and computational overhead, especially with large numbers of targets or high-resolution video.
-Enhancements in target matching, memory optimization, and dynamic tracking methods could help mitigate these issues and improve overall performance.